CULTURAL REPORT

 Where It Lives

-The original supper takes place in the back room of Patience’s noodle shop in Sector 7G, deep in the Dregs.
+The original supper takes place in the back room of Patience’s noodle shop in The Deep Dregs.
 The room is small enough that you can hear other people chewing.
-The light is candle-warm — the softest light in Sector 7G, possibly the softest in the entire lower Sprawl.
+The light is candle-warm — the softest light in The Deep Dregs, possibly the softest in the entire lower Sprawl.
 There are no screens.
 The walls are bare except for steam stains and the smell of whatever Patience cooked that afternoon.

 The 23 copies scattered across the Sprawl range from faithful reproductions to unrecognizable mutations.
 A Nexus-adjacent version added “mindfulness prompts” projected on the wall.
 It lasted two weeks.
 A Dregs version in an abandoned laundromat has been running for eight months and growing.
 The difference: the laundromat host lives there.